Ninth Sunday after Trinity – Monday

 Read once more what the Spirit inspired Paul to write in the text above.
 So you should be altogether sure, with unwavering confidence, my dear Christian, that God will preserve your faith and take you to heaven.
 Such confidence, alas! is often clouded within us due to our fleshly weaknesses.
 But always consider again the Word and promise of God.
 Then this confidence will ever again burst forth like a light; you will regain the assurance of the forgiveness of your sins and of your salvation.

 PRAYER – My God!
 It is certain that for Christ’s sake Thou dost forgive my sins and Thou dost save me.
 For Thou sayest it and hast promised it.
-Therefore, give to me, I implore Thee, Thy Holy Spirit, that I may have full assurance of the same.
+Therefore, give to me, I implore Thee, Thy Holy Spirit, working through Thy Word, that I may have full assurance of the same.
 Help me to have the greatest, firmest confidence in Thy sure Word and promise.
 And comfort me and fill my soul with joy over this blessed assurance, so that I may gladly walk in newness of life.
 Amen.

 Morning & Evening Prayer